luyadev/luya/docs/guide/app-admin-module-forms.md

 ## Generate form with AngularJS

-Using the angular directive to generate forms as described in the html markup before:
+Using the angular directive to generate forms as described in the HTML markup before:

 ```html
 <?= Angular::text('ngModel', 'Left text input', ['placeholder' => 'text input here ...']); ?>